|

 There are many amazing sources of protein in the plant world, some of them include: chickpeas, soybeans, lentils, tofu, tempeh, white beans, black beans, lima beans, ALL BEANS, spinach, broccoli, peanuts, potatoes, wheat germ, and even carob.

-Vitamin B6 is the female’s friend.
-It helps to balance our hormones, regulate our moods, and regulate our water levels, working as a diuretic.
+Vitamin B6 is a female’s best vitamin friend.
+It helps to balance our hormones, regulate our moods, and redistribute our water levels, working as a diuretic.
 It can also help alleviate some symptoms of morning sickness.
 Score!

 When you are pregnant you will need more vitamin B6 than usual because of the higher amounts of estrogen in your body.
 It’s incredibly easy to get vitamin B6 from plant sources, and some good options are: walnuts, peanuts, bananas, soybeans, prunes, avocados, cabbage, corn, tomatoes, bell peppers, and cauliflower.